We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Because of this, I recommend that, in addition to adding traction to your shower floor using one of the first three methods, you also install a grab bar so that you have something to reach for if you lose your balance.

-Installing a grab bar is pretty simple, check out the video below to see how to do it yourself.
+You can also buy a more heavy-duty grab bar that requires a more permanent installation.
+Don’t stress; installing this type of grab bar is still pretty simple.
+Check out the video below to see how to do it yourself.

 You might be thinking, grab bars are ugly and are better suited for bathrooms at a retirement home.